 Liz’s role is to collect seed according to the natural cycle of each native plant that is propagated from seed.
 This can be tricky at times as certain species can have no seed in a calendar year or ripen early or late due to New Zealand’s erratic climate patterns.
 Liz also assists in the selection of cutting species and where to find them.

 Outside of work Liz enjoys time at the beach and exploring new parts of New Zealand with her young family.

-Tess arrived at Rural Design at a crucial time earlier this year, where the administration team needed assistance dealing with a growing company.
+Tess arrived at Rural Design at a crucial time, where the administration team needed assistance dealing with a growing company.
 Despite COVID hitting straight after she arrived, she toiled through.
 She is now a valued member of Rural Design, dealing with Health and Safety, procurement, invoicing and utilising her excellent people skills and communication in dealing with HR issues.